 A listing of the current textbooks for a course will be provided at the beginning of the course.
-Books will be available at UNM's Medical/Legal Bookstore https://bookstore.unm.edu (See campus info section for location)
+Books will be available at UNM's Medical/Legal Bookstore (See campus info section for location)

-In addition to textbooks, lab manuals and/or lecture syllabi printed by MLS program faculty are required.
-These manuals and/or syllabi are provided to students at the beginning of each course.
+In addition to textbooks, lab manuals printed by MLS program faculty are required.
+These manuals are provided to students at the beginning of each course.